Grand Marnier Chocolate Truffles

 - Bring cream to a boil, keeping an eye on it constantly.
 Break chocolate into small chunks and place in heat-safe bowl.
 Pour cream over chocolate, push chocolate chunks down with a spatula so they are submerged, and let sit for a minute.
 Unless you’ve chopped the pieces really finely, you’ll probably need to place the bowl over simmering water (or use a double boiler) to melt the cream and chocolate together further.

-- Add liqueur, vanilla and pinch of salt off the heat, and stir until smooth.
+- Add liqueur (1 to 2 tablespoons to taste) and 1/4 teaspoon salt off the heat, and stir until smooth.
+Taste.
+Add another 1/4 teaspoon salt if you wish.
 Spread mixture into prepared pan, then refrigerate it for about 30 minutes or until almost hard.

 - Drag a melon baller or #100 scoop across firm chocolate mixture to shape the truffles.
 Drop truffles onto clean baking sheet.
 Note: As you shape, if the chocolate gets too soft, stick the pan back in the fridge for a bit.
 If it seems too hard, let it sit at room temperature until it is manageable.
 Also, do not worry about misshapen truffles — they should look a bit irregular.
 Refrigerate truffles for 15 minutes once formed.